Qorbanzadeh/currency-convertor/README.md

 - IT's a basic list(table) and I didn't put much time on its UI, So:
  - Defiantly colors can be improved
  - Pagination and skelton loading would make it better(though it's better to do the pagination on the backend side)
- - If it had more components, I would probably use sass instead of pure css!
+ - If it had more components, I would probably use `SCSS` instead of pure css!

 - The initial load could be faster if the the endpoint has pagination or I could have implement a function to mount more countries when user scroll down.